 –What does maintenance really mean?

 Once a site is launched and past its QA period, sites typically move into a “maintenance” phase.
-Maintenance can refer to the general updates of the site but the most critical component is the upkeep needed to keep the environment (infrastructure) up-to-date.
+Maintenance can refer to the general updates of the site but the most critical component is the upkeep needed to keep the environment (infrastructure) up to date.
+It is the responsibility of the site owner (department) to ensure that a maintenance agreement is in place.
 Restated: the platform (Drupal/WordPress), as well as the hosting space, require regular attention and updates to keep them from becoming a security risk.

 If you’re working with a vendor: Any work being done through a contract organization – internal or external – requires a minimum service-level agreement of 10 hours per year.
 Due to the changing nature of the web and the need for version and security upgrades on our preferred platforms, site owners need to identify some portion of their budget and calendar for updates and patching.
 Without this, sites are subject to vulnerability and attacks.
 Should a security breach occur, the security office may remove the affected site until it can be confirmed as no longer a risk.
 IT organizations such as OIT and DHTS cannot be held responsible for sites and actions that they did not create nor participate in.